mortfer/tweets-analyzer/README.md

 ## Using the code

-Notebooks for sentiment classification are run once to train a model and use it for every group of tweets.
+Notebooks for sentiment classification in dev/sentiment_model are run once to train a model and use it for every group of tweets.
-GPU is highly recommended when computing embeddings and creating topics
+GPU is highly recommended when computing embeddings and creating topics <br>
+Whenever we want to analyze a new group of tweets:
 * First, from data/raw_data folder extract tweets with snscrape's commands.
-Example used:
+Example used: <br>
 `snscrape --jsonl --progress twitter-search "from:IbaiLlanos -filter:replies AND -filter:quote>IbaiLlanos.json`
-* Run main.py in dev/ for preprocessing, embeddings, infering sentiment and saving results `python main.py --data_name IbaiLlanos`
+* Run main.py in dev/ for preprocessing, embeddings, infering sentiment and saving results <br>
+`python main.py --data_name IbaiLlanos`
 * Run main_opics.py in dev/ for topics creation.
-Results saved in data/topic_data `python main_topics.py --data_name IbaiLlanos`
+Results saved in data/topic_data <br>
+`python main_topics.py --data_name IbaiLlanos`
-*Finally, choose which data and script to use in app/app.py and run it `streamlit run app.py`
+*Finally, choose which data and script to use in app/app.py and run it <br>
+`streamlit run app.py`